Coordinator: Dawn McCusker

 Phone: (540) 568-6500

-The graphic design program is rooted in fundamental design principles, research and applications, while addressing current and emerging technologies through digital practice.
-The study of the historical and cultural context of the field broadens students' knowledge and nurtures their creativity.
+The Bachelor of Fine Arts degree in Art with a major in graphic design is rooted in fundamental design principles, research and applications, while addressing current and emerging technologies through digital practice.
+The study of the historical and cultural context of the field broadens students’ knowledge and nurtures their creativity.

 Program objectives for the graphic design student are: